levibostian/purslane/README.md

 Scalable, flexible, affordable, and safe way to perform periodic tasks.
 All from a convenient CLI binary!

+*Note:*
-*Note:* Purslane is in development.
-It is being used in production for 1 or 2 projects to test it out but that's the extent of the testing thus far.
+1. Purslane is being used in production for 1 or 2 projects to test it out but that's the extent of the testing thus far.
+2. The project is young so breaking changes may occur.
+However, this project will do it's best to always be safe to use by following semantic versioning.
+3. Purslane has only been tested through use and is not unit tested.
+It is planned, but has not yet been completed.

 ![logo](misc/logo.jpg)
 > credits: PaoloBis / Getty Images